explosion/spacy-course/chapters/chapter1.md

 We saw something new in this piece of code.

 1. `range()` function.
 This is a builtin function in Python.
-It generates a list of numbers from a range, defualt starting value is `0`.
+It generates a list of numbers from a range, default starting value is `0`.
+2. a dictionary has a method called `items()`. `AGES.items()` gives you a list of pairs so you can use a pair of variables to catch it like `name, age` pair.

 </codeblock>

 </exercise>

 <exercise id="9" title="20 minute Python, don't copy but write functions">

+Great job so far!
+This is our last lesson before moving on to math.
+Let's write some functions!
 <codeblock id="01_09">

+In programming, we often do one operation repeatedly.
+A function will help you avoid writing or copy-pasting the same content again and again.

+We will learn two functions in this lesson.

+1. `sayManyHis()`
+2. `mean()`.

+ We see something new in this lesson:

+ 1. `def`, short for `define`
+ 2. `return`, return the value of a function's result.

 </codeblock>